hiakin/Palmoria-Group-HR-Analysis/README.md

  - 	Total amount to be paid to individual employees (salary inclusive)
  - 	Total amount to be paid out per region and company wide

+### Data Analysis - Insights/Recommendations

+-	There’s a slight gender imbalance across the departments at Abuja as compared to Lagos and Kano regions, but this is not significant enough to affect the operation.
+However, the HR can address this in future recruitment
+-	Cumulatively across the ratings, it is observed that the Female gender gets better performance ratings than the male.
+It means that more female might enjoy career growth and even get into management position faster than their male colleagues.
+This can further polarize the work environment in a company that is already battling with gender imbalance.
+- On the other hand, it could also mean a skill gap or competency deficiency from the male counterparts which will require the HR department to organize   some form of on-the-Job trainings/seminars needed for better performance
+- For the average salary, there’s no significant difference between both genders.
+It is still within reasonable amount.
+However, the average salary in certain departments like “**Supports**”, “**Product Management**”, “**Engineering**”, “**Sales**”, “**Legal**”, “**Human Resources**” and “**Research and Development**”, should be focused on, to maintain some balance
+- As for the minimum industry payment of $90,000, **Palmoria Group** didn’t meet up, as over 70% of the employees are under this threshold.
+Out of the **946** employees, only **292** are above the threshold of $90,000.
+The remaining **654**(70%) employees are below $90,000
+- Hence, the HR department and the management team need to address this as a matter of urgency to avoid sanctions from relevant regulatory bodies, as well as to show their level of compliance with the Industry approved standards.
+- This can also aid and facilitate their ease of expansion into other regions